daniel1dolan/Assessment-VH/README.md

 The web app lets you search weather info based on a city and save searches to a database using node and knex.
 All data is fetched from the server (including data from OpenWeather to protect API key) for security purposes.
 I have left the .env for the server, so it can be run from a local machine.

-1. Git clone the repository. git@github.com:daniel1dolan/Assessment-VH.git
+1. Git clone the repository. [git@github.com:daniel1dolan/Assessment-VH.git](git@github.com:daniel1dolan/Assessment-VH.git).
+Then cd into the repository.
 2. Run: `npm run getDependencies`
 3. Run: `npm run setupDB` to get a database on your local machine and run migrations.
 4. Run: `npm run runApp`